'Those Kids Have Every Right to Protest.' 97-Year-Old WWII Vet Kneels to Support NFL Players

 "I'm trying to say that you have to love everybody," Middlemas added.
 "We don't kill people.
 We want to make people live."

-More than 200 NFL players kneeled or sat down while the National Anthem played during Sunday’s football games, according to the Associated Press.
+More than 200 NFL players kneeled or sat down while the national anthem played during Sunday’s football games, according to the Associated Press.
 Two days before the games, Trump lashed out at NFL owners and players over the kneeling movement.
 "Wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, to say, 'Get that son of a bitch off the field right now, out, he's fired.
 He's fired!"
 Trump said at a Friday rally in Alabama.

-Trump had also urged football fans to stop attending or watching NFL games until all players stand for the National Anthem.
+Trump had also urged football fans to stop attending or watching NFL games until all players stand for the national anthem.
 Former San Francisco quarterback Colin Kaepernick started the silent act of defiance last year in protest of fatal police shootings of black men.

 Middlemas, who has previously marched for civil rights, told the News-Leader he thought Trump was “garbage-mouthed.”